-- An initial Expression of Interest (EOI) shall be evaluated by Council officers to ensure the applicant meets the initial criteria before being invited to complete a Development Application (where required). - 6.2 Information to assist with completing and submitting the DA shall be provided by Council officers. - 6.3 Key internal stakeholders from Culture, Community and Recreation, Planning and Environment and Infrastructure and Works, shall give advice on the appropriateness of DA's to establish Community Gardens on Council land.
+- 6.1 An initial Application shall be evaluated by Council officers to ensure the applicant meets the initial criteria before being invited to complete a Development Application (if/where required). - 6.2 Information to assist with completing and submitting the DA shall be provided by Council officers. - 6.3 Key internal stakeholders from Community and Recreation, Recreation Works, Environment, Planning, and/or any other relevant internal groups shall give advice on the appropriateness of DAs to establish Community Gardens on Council land.